weakish/docs-en/views/realtime-guide-beginner.md

 Although SDKs for different languages/platforms share different interfaces, they take in the similar set of parameters when creating a conversation:

 1. `members`: Required; includes the initial list of members in the conversation.
 The initiator of the conversation is included by default, so `members` does not have to include the `clientId` of the current user.
 2. `name`: The name of the conversation; optional.
-The code above puts “Tom & Jerry” for it.
+The code above puts "Tom & Jerry" for it.
 3. `attributes`: The custom attributes of the conversation; optional.
 The code above does not specify any attributes.
 If you ever specify them for your conversations, you can retrieve them later with `AVIMConversation`.
 Such attributes will be stored in the `attr` field of the `_Conversation` table.
 4. `unique`/`isUnique` or `AVIMConversationOptionUnique`: Marks if the conversation is unique; optional.
    - If true, the cloud will perform a query on conversations with the list of members specified.
 If an existing conversation contains the same members, the conversation will be returned, otherwise a new conversation will be created.